Pandemic Orders and industry requirements are regularly updated

 - maintaining adequate ventilation using natural or mechanical ventilation, or a combination of the two

 - maintaining a physical distance of at least 1.5 metres from others where possible

 - maintaining regular cleaning and disinfection of the workplace

 - wearing a face mask when required, unless a lawful exception applies

-- practising good hygiene by regularly washing your hands or using hand sanitiser and coughing or sneezing into a tissue or your elbow
+- everyone practising good hygiene by regularly washing their hands or using hand sanitiser and coughing or sneezing into a tissue or your elbow

 The six principles of COVIDSafe workplaces

 You must also continue to follow any health directions that apply to how you operate your business.